simonmichael/hledger/hledger/hledger.m4.md

 - **two or more spaces** - a field separator, required if there is an amount (as in journal format).
-- a **timedot amount** - dots representing quarter hours, or a number representing hours.
+- a **timedot amount** - dots representing quarter hours, a number representing hours, or a range calculating hours.
 - an optional **comment** beginning with semicolon.
 This is ignored.

 In more detail, timedot amounts can be: